DIY Trellis – DIY Garden Trellis

-Learn how easy it is to build a DIY garden trellis for your fruit, vegetable, or flower garden.
-Simple cattle panels create strong and long-lasting garden trellises that you can use year after year.
+Learn how easy it is to build a cheap and easy DIY Trellis for your fruit, vegetable, or flower garden.
+Simple cattle panels create strong and long-lasting garden trellis archway that you can use year after year.

 I have no real idea what to call these things.
 They’re a garden trellis, but really they’re a double-sided trellis.
 And “cow panel fence thing” doesn’t sound all that sexy.
 So we’re going to call this a garden fort.
 Because I have boys and forts are always a hit.